Skip to content

 Strong

-Profiled and optimized Canvas rendering pipeline, reducing frame drop rate by 72% on complex documents (1,000+ layers) and decreasing initial load time from 4.2s to 1.8s for the 90th percentile of user projects.
+Profiled and optimized the Canvas/WebGL rendering pipeline, cutting frame-drop rate by 72% on complex documents (1,000+ layers) and reducing p90 initial load from 4.2s to 1.8s.

 Example 4